-The Behaviour Policy is followed by the whole school, (parents/carers, staff, governors and children) and is based on our school aims and values.
-We will strive to ensure that the policy is applied fairly and consistently.
-It is only by working together and following the agreed policy that it will work in practice.
+This Behaviour Policy is followed by the whole school, (parents/carers, staff, governors and children) and is based on our school aims and values.
+We will strive to ensure that the policy is applied fairly and consistently, taking account of children's individual needs.

+School staff will have an understanding that the behaviours that children display are a means of communicating.
+It is only by working together and following the agreed policy that this approach will work in practice and create an environment conducive to learning.